rscircus/rscircus.github.io/content/posts/2022-07-22-carbon-language.md

 ### The mood?

-The similarities to C# are quite interesting... but then, I am certain Google will not patch every god damn paradigm and language feature there is on this planet into the language such that a so-called "[Pocket Reference](https://www.oreilly.com/library/view/c-10-pocket/9781098122034/)" comes with >250 pages in a A5 format which doesn't fit any pocket...
+The similarities to C# are quite interesting... but then, I am certain Google will not patch every god damn paradigm and language feature there is on this planet into the language such that a so-called "[Pocket Reference](https://www.oreilly.com/library/view/c-10-pocket/9781098122034/)" comes with >250 pages in an A5 format which doesn't fit any pocket...

 ![image](https://user-images.githubusercontent.com/1167114/180646925-530a24e1-4812-4e7e-bc3c-c0ccbfbe8fdc.png)